Understanding multi-member LLCs

-Who can form a multi-member LLC?The LLC business structure can be formed by almost anyone.
+Who can form a multi-member LLC?The LLC business structure can be formed by almost anyone collaborating with at least one other person on a business venture.
+Be sure to check any restrictions in the state where you live.
 Each state sets mandates for LLC eligibility, but most agree that as long as you’re 18 years of age or older, you’re free to join or form an LLC.
 Citizens and non-U.S. citizens are both welcome, as are entities like corporations or other LLCs.

 How do you form a multi-member LLC?Because LLCs are regulated at the state level, you’ll first file articles of organization of your MMLLC with your secretary of state.
 Be prepared to make some decisions ahead of time and share some info when you register: